tufts-ml/covid19-forecasting/baseline-predictions/README.md

 **Output**

-- Plot of best score for each window size (GAR)
+- Plot of heldout log likelihood for each window size (GAR)
-- Plot of best score for each timescale prior mean (GGP)
+- Plot of heldout log likelihood for each timescale prior mean (GGP)
 - JSON file for each model with best model parameters found
 - Plot of summary statistics of forecasts against true observed counts